raganwald/raganwald.github.com/_posts/2014-03-10-writing-oop-using-oop.md

 All this is certainly not *necessary* for writing good JavaScript programs.
 But if we do buy the proposition that OO is a good idea for our domain, shouldn't we ask ourselves why we aren't using it for our classes?

 (discuss on [hacker news](https://news.ycombinator.com/item?id=7377250) and [reddit](http://www.reddit.com/r/programming/comments/203rlw/writing_oop_using_oop_javascript/))

+p.s.
+A few people have pointed out that if you want a subset of classes to share functionality, alternatives such as mixing in traits are superior to subclassing `Class`.
+This is an **excellent** observation, and it's the kind of thinking this post is trying to provoke: If you start thinking of metaobjects (call them classes if you like) as first-class objects, you start thinking of programming them using the tools and techniques you find most appropriate for programming domain objects.

 ---